-and age in place rather than require institutionalized placement The Congregate program is supplemented and enhanced by a Memorandum of Understanding with Assisted living Provider, DPSP, who provides on-site services to individuals who are often times y 2: Increase the number of affordable housing units by: Select all that apply \boxtimes Apply for additional section 8 units should they become available In FY 2016 HAGC was awarded 19 HUD-VASH Vouchers for homeless veterans.
+1. Participate in the Section 8 Homeownership Program to increase the number of affordable housing units available.
+Strategy 2: Increase the number of affordable housing units by: Select all that apply \boxtimes Apply for additional section 8 units should they become available In FY 2016 HAGC was awarded 19 HUD-VASH Vouchers for homeless veterans.
 IN FY 2017, HAGC was awarded an additional 5 HUD-VASH Vouchers.
 HAGC was also awarded funding through the 2018 Mainstream Voucher Program for additional Housing Choice Vouchers for non-elderly persons with a disability who are transitioning out of institutional or other segregated settings, at serious risk of institutionalization, homeless or at risk of becoming homeless.
-Specifically, HAGC received an award of \$361,191 for the 2018 Mainstream Voucher, this amount will support approximately 40 vouchers for individuals with disabilities Leverage affordable housing resources in the community through the creation of mixed - e housing \boxtimes Pursue housing resources other than public housing or Section 8 tenant-based assistance.
-HAGC has published a Request For Proposal dated 6/21/19 inviting owners and developers of existing and new construction rental projected within the County of Gloucester to submit proposals for participation the Section 8 Project Based Voucher Program.
-HAGC is seeking to make up to 30 units available for veterans. \boxtimes Other: (list below) 2.
+Specifically, HAGC received an award of \$361,191 for the 2018 Mainstream Vouchers, this amount will support approximately 40 vouchers for individuals with disabilities.
+In June 2020, HAGC was awarded funds to support an additional 12 Mainstream vouchers.
+Leverage affordable housing resources in the community through the creation of mixed finance housing \boxtimes Pursue housing resources other than public housing or Section 8 tenant-based assistance.
+HAGC published a Request For Proposal dated 6/21/19 inviting owners and developers of existing and new construction rental projected within the County of Gloucester to submit proposals for participation the Section 8 Project Based Voucher Program.
+On July 24, 2019 the HAGC Board of Commissioners passed a Resolution authorizing HAGC to execute an Agreement to Enter into a Housing Assistance Payments Contract for Housing Choice Voucher-Project Based Assistance with two developers.
+HAGC is awaiting the developer's approval for LIHTC funding.
+HAGC is partnering with Rowan College South Jersey and Gloucester County in the development of a new special needs housing project. \boxtimes Other: (list below) 1.
 Participate in the Section 8 Homeownership Program to increase the number of affordable housing units available.
-Need: Specific Family Types: Families at or below 30% of median y 1: Target available assistance to families at or below 30 % of AMI all that apply Exceed HUD federal targeting requirements for families at or below 30% of AMI in public housing Exceed HUD federal targeting requirements for families at or below 30% of AMI in tenant-based section 8 assistance Employ admissions preferences aimed at families with economic hardships Adopt rent policies to support and encourage work Other: (list below)
+Need: Specific Family Types: Families at or below 30% of median Strategy 1: Target available assistance to families at or below 30% of AMI Select all that apply based section 8 assistance

+Exceed HUD federal targeting requirements for families at or below 30% of AMI in public

+Exceed HUD federal targeting requirements for families at or below 30% of AMI in tenant-